 Introduction Over the centuries, bread was fundamental in Maltese culinary history.
 It became part of the culture, generated political and social conflicts, distinguished between different classes, and even influenced the Maltese language (Zammit, 2018, 1).
 Since Malta is an island in the middle of the Mediterranean Sea and thus, is located in a strategic position, it was dominated by different rulers with different cultures.
 Consequently, Malta inherited a variety of traditions from other countries, the influences of which are reflected in our language, religion, habits, customs, and craftsmanship (Culture Directorate,2017).

 The culinary art and culture of the flattened sourdough bread, known as the ftira in Malta, was submitted to the UNESCO Intangible Cultural Heritage of Humanity list in March 2019.
 (Culture Directorate,2017)).
 Nowadays, it is recognised by UNESCO, and Malta has its first element inscribed in UNESCO’s Representative List of the Intangible Cultural Heritage of Humanity.
 The Minister for National Heritage, the Arts and Local Government José Herrera welcomed the inscription of the ftira by stating that the Ministry will be promoting and safeguarding its culinary art and culture, while bringing international recognition to the Maltese ftira (Gov,Press Rel, 2020).
 Safeguarding the ftira will ensure that the quality remains up to standard when being produced, and in doing so, the quality of other Maltese bread and food will also improve.
-Consequently, there would be a bigger push for good quality local products

-Family-run bakeries were chosen to be interviewed for this study due to their knowledge, and the fact that their skills, which have been instilled within Maltese culture, history, and tradition, were brought down from previous generations.
+Consequently, there would be a bigger push for good quality local products.Family-run bakeries were chosen to be interviewed for this study due to their knowledge, and the fact that their skills, which have been instilled within Maltese culture, history, and tradition, were brought down from previous generations.

 The research questions are the following: